1Mill/notes/books/an-elegant-puzzle.md

 ## Article

-To be a credible engineering leader you must understand the art of culture and software crafsmanship at the heart of Will Larson's "An Elegant Puzzle".
-From his years of engineering leadership experience at hypergrowth startups like Uber and Stripe: Larson details the importance of leading through metrics, committment to continous flow improvement, and nurturing a peer-first learning culturel.
-Traits cultured by enginering leaders that setup, organize, and drive the business towards long term success.
+Culture and software craftsmanship are the levers to effective leadership.
+In "An Elegant Puzzle", author Will Larson shares his learnings from Uber and Stripe.
+Hypergrowth startups where he discovered the importance of metrics, opinionated policies, and peer-first learning to achieve business outcomes.
+Characteristics cultured by engineering leaders that align people and code with goals.
+Goals that afford business agility for long term business success.

 ### Leading through metrics